Messina: a city that’s more than just the ‘Gate of Sicily’

 I'll be honest upfront: Messina's Galleria isn't as grand as the Galleria Vittorio Emanuele II in Milan or the Galleria Umberto I in Naples.
 The original plan for the Galleria was to serve as a hub for offices and residences.
 Today, though, it's filled with a fast-food restaurant and a few bars.
 Personally, I couldn't help but feel a little disappointed, like it's not living up to its full potential.
 However, from an architectural perspective, I'd still say the Galleria Vittorio Emanuele III is worth a visit.

 Looking out over Piazza Antonello, an elegantly decorated arch marks the Galleria's main entrance.
 Upon stepping inside, you'll find the building unfolding into three arms that meet in the middle under a stunning glass dome.
-The mosaic floors add a touch of luxury, and the stained glass vaults above fill the space with a soft, colorful glow.
+The mosaic floors add a touch of luxury, and the stained glass vaults above fill the space with a soft, yellowish glow.

 #8 Santuario Madonna di Montalto